lenary/checkedc-travis-builder/README.md

 - Make
 - python 2.7 and virtualenv
 - `nproc` command/utility (seems to be in GNU coreutils)
+- awk.
+Because bash doesn't have a `minimum` function
 - Anything else you need installed to build Clang.

 ## Caching